 Helping to create independence in my kids has been a game changer.
 I found checklists great when they were younger.
 I get them to lay out their clothes the night before.
 I also try to make sure they put their clean clothes away each Sunday, so they know where things are.
 I can still remember my combined feeling of joy and sadness when they rode to school by themselves for the first time, but this is now the default.

-Kristy Macfarlane, Qld Head of Client Relationships:
+Kristy Macfarlane, Head of Diversity & Inclusion:

 For me the best way I can set myself and the family up for a great day is exercise.
 My ritual is five to six am is “me time”, whether that’s Pilates, running or walking.
 I find it helps me clear the head for the day ahead and gives me clarity and focus.
 Then, when the breakfast meltdown happens, I’m in a better place to respond positively (it doesn’t always work).
 As they say, put your own oxygen mask on first – so I try to do that exercise.
 Working for an employer with a flexible culture is also a game-changer for alleviating stress.

-Jackson Bates, Software Engineer:
+Jackson Bates, CTO:

 My family would struggle if I didn’t have excellent flexibility in my job with Grace Papers.
 The key to our mornings is planning and teamwork.
-The hardest day for us is our Tuesday morning.
+The hardest day for us is Tuesday morning.
 My wife works full time and is locked into a rigid school timetable.
 I’m working in the office in Melbourne.
 My son is at childcare, and my six-year-old is at school.
 Having prepped three sets of lunches the night before, I get up first (hopefully alone – sometimes my son has a differing opinion), have a quick breakfast, prep the kids’ breakfasts and start a little work from home.
 My wife gets up with the kids and gets them fed and mostly dressed before she must rush out the door.
 I finish them off, and then drop both kids at their respective activities.
 I’m running late enough at that point that I can comfortably do a little more work on the train into the city.
 That works for one day a week for us – frankly if I was locked in to a more rigid workplace myself I can’t imagine how it would work — unless the kids were in 10 hours of care a day — and we’d all be run pretty ragged!